Warton, Fylde: St Paul's Church

 The first church, Holy Trinity on Church Road, was built in 1722 and consecrated in 1725.
 Originally built as a chapel of ease to Kirkham, it eventually became a parish church with its own vicar.

 The present church has a sanctuary chair bearing the initials WS and MS and dated 1611.
-As it was William Shaw, who died in 1720, and who donated the land for the old church to be built on, it is possible that the initials are those of some of his ancestors.
+A William Shaw, who died in 1720, donated the land for the old church to be built on, and a local historian has suggested that the initials may be those of two of his ancestors.

 In his 1870 Gazetteer, Wilson reports that the living was a vicarage in the diocese of Manchester with a value of £350, the patron being Christ Church in Oxford.

 The present church, now dedicated to St Paul, was built in 1886.
 A selection of celebratory events took place for the 125th Anniversary of the church, over the weekend of 25 and 26 June 2011, including an organ recital.
 The church is linked with a Lutheran church in Timmerlah in the Diocese of Braunschweig in Northern Germany.

 On 4 August 2014 the church hosted a photographic exhibition to mark the 100th anniversary of the start of World War I.